Georgeabu/Artist-Theme/README.md

+# Static Portfolio WebPage.
-Static WebPage build with Travis Neilsons YouTube guide.
+## Build with Travis Neilsons YouTube guide.
 Updated with my own ideas.
 ===================
 ## Stack for this project: